Flunder620/09-README-Generator/README.md

-# README-Generator
+# README Generator

 ## Description

-This application is used to automatically generate a README based from prompts from the application.
+This application is used to create a README file.
+This saves time amd is convenient

 ## Installation

-Nothing to install for the user, good to use as is in the browser.
+Nothing to install as it runs in the terminal

 ## Usage

-The user is prompted with questions and the input taken will generate the README.
+There are questions that are prompted and the input is then used to generate the file.

 ## Mock-Up